-Note 2: In the case of a resident individual of the age of 60 years or more but less than 80 years at any time during the year, the basic exemption limit is INR 3,00,000.
+Note 5: In the case of a resident individual who is opting out of default tax regime and of the age of 60 years or more but less than 80 years at any time during the year, the basic exemption limit is INR 3,00,000.

-Note 3: In the case of a resident individual of the age of 80 years or more at any time during the year, the basic exemption limit is INR 5,00,000.
+Note 6: In the case of a resident individual who is opting out of default tax regime and of the age of 80 years or more at any time during the year, the basic exemption limit is INR 5,00,000.
 Health and education cess